-Matthew Buchanan is the Director of Professional Development, Curriculum, and Student Support in Key School.
+Matthew Buchanan is the Director of Teaching and Learning in Key School.
 He joined CDS in 2006.
 He is trained in Orton Gillingham Multisensory Language Training & Multisensory Mathematics.

 Matthew is former Team Leader and multisensory math teacher for the 5th grade at Key.
 In recent years he received his credentialing as a national trainer in Multisensory Math, and he has conducted presentations at national dyslexia conferences.